 Tomatillos provide your dishes with an authentic twist that will evoke the rich history of this Latin American nation.

-Head down to your local specialty store for some fresh tomatillos or get some canned tomatillos online.
+Head down to your local grocery store for some fresh tomatillos, or get some canned tomatillos.
 Then start your adventure into a new world of deliciousness.

 Mexican Slow Cooker Chicken